Sergey Karamchakov: Biography

-Two -time champion of the USSR in 1987, 1990, silver medalist of the USSR championships in 1982, 1988, bronze medalist in 1989.
+He was a two-time champion of the USSR (1987, 1990), two-time silver medalist of the USSR championships (1982, 1988), and a bronze medalist in 1989.

-Winner of the World Cup in 1986, 1988, silver medalist of the World Cup in 1989.
+He was a winner of the World Cup in 1986, 1988, silver medalist of the World Cup in 1989.

-Multiple winner and prize-winner of international competitions and tournaments (1982-1990).
+He was a multiple winner and prize-winner of international competitions and tournaments (1982-1990).

 In 1992, Sergei Karamchakov was seriously injured, was close to death, but the doctors still saved his life.
 The wrestler's career was close to its logical conclusion, but was resumed for a short time.
 In early 1993, he was preparing for the international tournament for the prizes of Ivan Yarygin, held in January, where he performed unsuccessfully.
 There were cases of violation of the sports regime.

-Died under unexplained circumstances.
+He died under unexplained circumstances.
 The date and month of Sergei Karamchakov's death are unknown.
 It is only known that it was in 1993 and his body was found in the city of Abakan.

 In memory of the athlete in Abakan, an All-Russian freestyle wrestling tournament is held.